top of page

 Mountain & Countryside Escapes for Writers

-The mountain air may be thin but you'll have clarity on you characters.
-Ideal for atmospheric thrillers, Nordic memoirs or that novel about an introvert with the most woeful past.
+The mountain air may be thin but your characters' arc is clear.
+Ideal for atmospheric thrillers, Nordic memoirs or that novel about an introvert with a most woeful past.

 The Lodge – Verbier, Switzerland

-Nine rooms in an alpine hideaway you'll readily call your home.
+Nine rooms in an alpine hideaway you'll readily call home.
 The views over and across this mountain resort village will do well to flesh out your storyline.
-But sitting across from a roaring fire of a Master Suite will see you willingly edit and re-edit that manuscript.
-In summer, trade skis for solitude and hikes that double as plot-mapping sessions.
+But sitting across from the roaring fire in your Master Suite will see you willingly edit and re-edit that manuscript.

 Juvet Landscape Hotel – Valldal, Norway

-Glass walls dissolve the boundary between your Landscape Room and the wilderness.
+Glass walls dissolve the boundary between your Landscape Room and Nordic wilderness.
 Outside, moss-thick forest floors roll into the Valldal River.
 In the early hours, before light fully beams through, mist curls over the ground.
-The only sound is the rustle of leaves and maybe your pen against paper.
+And the only sound is the rustle of leaves and maybe your pen against paper.

-The Writer’s Lodge, a 70sqm sanctuary tucked into the hillside, comes with its own kitchen for midnight snacks.
-But the real feast is the view: birch trees holding still like they’re listening to you think or helping you to concentrate.
+The Writer’s Lodge, a 70 sqm sanctuary landscaped into the hillside, comes with its own kitchen for midnight snacks.
+But the real feast is the view: birch trees staying still as if helping you concentrate.

-Mornings stretch into afternoons over coffee you willingly make, while reindeer trails and hidden footpaths tempt you into 'research walks' that turn into entire chapters.
-Here, you won’t just connect with nature, you'll naturally write it.
+Late mornings merge into mid-afternoons over coffee you willingly make.
+While reindeer trails and hidden footpaths tempt you into 'research walks' you can turn into short stories.
+Here, you'll connect with nature and make it central to the plot.

 Indulgent Writing Retreats for the Pleasure-Driven Author

 Word count optional.
-Wine pairings encouraged.
-Ideal for historical fiction, slow-burn romance or any story that has been lingering on the brain.
+Ideal for historical fiction, literary fiction or any story lingering on the brain.

 Lympstone Manor – Devon, UK

-Lympstone Manor is a setting waiting for an entire plot.
-Any of it's twenty-one rooms and suites a prize.
+It's setting is an entire plot.
+Any of it's twenty-one rooms and suites a prize and story character.
 But feel free to steal glances, crush on the suite with twin double-ended copper baths.
 Entertain doing away with your shrinking siren for a ground floor room.
 They come with an outdoor hot tub, fire pit and a glass of something bubbly as standard.
-You’ll pause mid-sentence to admire the estuary, then happily rewrite your protagonist’s backstory.
+You’ll pause mid-chapter to admire the estuary, then happily rewrite your protagonist’s backstory.

 Lympstone Manor will get you writing with wild abandon.
-Better still if staying in one of Lympstone Manor's six sensational shepherd huts in the woods.
+Better still if staying in one of their six sensational shepherd huts in the woods.
 Swaying hurricane lamps and a lust-filled write up comes to mind.

-You’ll be treated to next-level service and tasting menus that'll have you rethinking your snack drawer back home.
-Between sips and sweeping views, writing will come easy here.
+You’ll be treated to next-level service.
+Tasting menus will have you rethink your snack drawer back home.
+And between sips and sweeping views, writing comes easy.
+You'll soon think of yourself as Hemingway on the Estuary.

 Chewton Glen – Hampshire, UK